Malcolm Grant: President and Provost of UCL

 In 2004, Grant launched "The Campaign for UCL", with the aim of generating £300 million for the university, to expand facilities and provide for new research initiatives.
-It was the biggest ever fundraising target set by a iuniversity in the United Kingdom, until Cambridge set a £1 billion target for its 800-year anniversary followed by the £3 billion target set by University of Oxford through the Oxford thinking campaign.
+It was the biggest ever fundraising target set by a university in the United Kingdom, until Cambridge set a £1 billion target for its 800-year anniversary followed by the £3 billion target set by University of Oxford through the Oxford thinking campaign.
 Grant said of the "Campaign":

 In 2005, on an invitation from The Cheese Grater, he agreed to shave off his moustache if UCL students raised £1500 for Comic Relief, on Red Nose Day.
 Unfortunately for his moustache — of 33 years — students and staff duly donated over £2,000.
 However, it has since regrown.

-In 2006 he spoke out against the Israel university boycotts by the Association of University Lecturers (now the Universities Colleges Union).
+In 2006, he spoke out against the Israel university boycotts by the Association of University Lecturers (now the Universities Colleges Union).
 In 2006 Grant also controversially stated that European students often had better English skills than many British students.

-In 2007 Grant said the achievement and academic gap between male and female students was widening.
+In 2007, Grant said the achievement and academic gap between male and female students was widening.
 Since 1998, 313,259 more women than men have made university applications.
 Malcolm Grant said, "the trend indicated a big fall in the number of university-educated men".

-In January 2007 he argued that the entire nationwide university approach to funding needed to change.
+In January 2007, he argued that the entire nationwide university approach to funding needed to change.
 In regard to UCL's need for additional funding, he stated the reasons in an interview with the BBC:

 In June 2007, in response to legal threats from Alan Lakin, husband of a purveyor of herbal remedies, Grant required Professor David Colquhoun to remove his website, "Improbable Science" from university computers.
 An outcry from the scientific community ensued, and Grant reconsidered, inviting Dr. Colquhoun to bring the site back to UCL once it had been edited on counsel's advice.

 In December 2011, the student union at UCL proposed a vote of No Confidence" in Grant, challenging his appointment as chair of the NHS Commissioning Board.
 In the ensuing referendum, the students of UCL voted confidence of Grant by 1699 votes to 1185, with 391 abstentions.